-The origins of dueling can be traced back to the Roman Coliseum, where gladiators participated in bouts of glory to win over the crowd.
+The history of dueling can be traced back to the Roman Coliseum, where gladiators participated in bouts of glory to win over the crowd.
 Roman authorities sanctioned these matches for the entertainment of the aristocrats and the masses alike.
 Following the fall of Rome, post-gladiator combat transitioned into what was later known as the feud — usually two adversarial families with opposing views committing long-standing acts of violence towards each other in the name of honor.
 Feuding became so prevalent amongst the nobility throughout Europe that many kings sought ways to counter the epidemic.
 As a result, permits were granted to the parties involved in the feud to participate in fighting exhibitions for the entertainment of the king and his nobles.
 This system worked well for a few centuries, as knights would square off with swords to defend their family’s honor.

 Over time, King sanctioned bouts of glory began to dissipate as parties involved did not find it necessary to settle private matters in the public eye.
 By the 17th century, gentlemen began conducting their own private duels without the King’s permission.
 At first, all private duels were conducted with swords.
-Institutions were implemented to teach the noble class the artistry of mastering the sword.
+Institutions were implemented to teach the artistry of mastering the sword.
 Lighter weapons eventually came into existence, including the French epee and rapier.
 These weapons leveled the playing field for smaller men, so they could compete more fairly with men of larger stature.

 Towards the mid-18th Century, pistols began replacing swords in dueling bouts.
 The reasoning behind this was two-fold: First, in order to become a great swordsman, one needed many years of training and was not readily available to all.
 Second, the pistol had an element of randomness due to their inherent inaccuracy.
-Regardless of who was actually right or wrong, it was believed that the pistol would always pick the victor.
+Regardless of who was actually right or wrong, it was believed that the pistol would always pick the victor!

 By the mid to late 18th Century, pistols were fully accepted as the main weapon .
 In an attempt to regulate and ritualize the institution of dueling, Irish duelists in 1777 drafted Code Duello, a document which laid out the proper guidelines of a duel.
 Code Duello became the dueling doctrine for the contemporary gentleman.
 The document’s sole purpose was to promote fairness in conflict and eliminate personal vendettas among the participants’ families.
 As a result, dueling pistols were created so that both parties had an equal chance of victory.
 Code Duello easily spread throughout the British Empire, Western Europe and into the United States as well.
 It was translated into French, Italian and German for continental European aristocrats.
 Code Duello attempted to institutionalize dueling as a gentlemanly bout of honor as opposed to an informal skirmish between two adversaries.